 Stephany Aguilar, President; Council Member, Scotts Valley

 Stephany Aguilar has served eighteen years as a council member and three terms as mayor for the city of Scotts Valley.
 She serves on the Boards of the California Council of Governments, Association of Monterey Bay Area Governments, League of California Cities and also serves as Director of the League's Monterey Bay Division.
 Stephany received a Masters’ Degree from San Jose State University in Communication Studies with a minor in Political Science.
 Stephany is a graduate of the California Civic Leadership Institute, Mayors and Council Members Academy, Great Valley Leadership Institute, Leadership Santa Cruz and Agri-Culture.

 Stephany’s professional background includes several years in education and also in personnel and training for a public safety agency.
 Stephany was recently honored by San Jose State University, Department of Communication Studies with the “Outstanding Alumni Award” where she delivered the convocation speech for the department.

-Dennis Michael, Second Vice President; Mayor, Rancho Cucamonga
+Dennis Michael, First Vice President; Mayor, Rancho Cucamonga

 Dennis Michael began his career as a firefighter with Rancho Cucamonga Fire District in April 1976, promoting through the ranks as Engineer, Captain, Battalion Chief, and Division Chief.
 In 1984, he was appointed fire chief, a positon he held until he retired in 2003.
-During his career, Michael led the development of the Rancho Cucamonga Fire Protection District, as well as guided the organization through the growth and development of a small town into a city of nearly 160,000 residents.
+During his career, Dennis led the development of the Rancho Cucamonga Fire Protection District, as well as guided the organization through the growth and development of a small town into a city of nearly 160,000 residents.
 Upon retirement, Dennis won his seat on the Rancho Cucamonga City Council in November 2004 and ran for mayor in 2010.